17 June 2026 News

 Image MND Care Centre and Network Day 2026

-The event brought together colleagues from MND Care Centres and Networks, including neurologists, care co-ordinators and research nurses.
+The event brought together colleagues from all our MND Care Centres and Networks, including neurologists, care co-ordinators and research nurses.

 MND Research Nurse Katie Bowness, who is based in Preston, was attending for the first time.
 She said: “I found the experience invaluable.
 The relationships and connections we’ve built will make a real difference going forward.”